1LET Privacy Notice

 Data processor: Confirmed via contract

-Retention: Duration of application process + 1 year
+Retention: Duration of application process + 5 years to defend against any accusations of discrimination.

 International transfers: N/A - UK-based